Are you heading to the small Mediterranean island of Malta and just not sure what to do with your time there?

 5. Admire the Views from Dingli Cliffs

 The Dingli Cliffs are located just off the village of Dingli, on Malta’s Western coast.
-They are the highest point of the Maltese Islands standing 253 metres above sea-level.
+They are the highest point of the Maltese Islands standing 253 meters above sea-level.
 There were unbelievable winds when we visited the cliffs so unfortunately, we didn’t walk far but on a clear day, the view (we hear) is very impressive.
 After all, you are on the highest point of the Island!

 Tip: If you happen to be in this area during lunch or dinner, drive a further 5 minutes into the town and have a meal at Diar il Bniet (shown above).
 It’s a cute, farm-to-table restaurant serving delicious local cuisine with the freshest of ingredients.
 Oh I can still picture the freshness of the strawberries!